 - Establishing explicit governing policies.

-- Serving as the legitimate link between USTA staff and volunteers.
+- Serving as a link between USTA staff and volunteers.

 - Developing and creating the application and application process.